 If a network mailbox is available for the VoIP account assigned to the handset, you have to activate this function.

-- Enter the Call number or SIP name (URI) for the network mailbox. - Activate the function via the check box.
+- > Enter the Call number or SIP name (URI) for the network mailbox. - Activate the function via the Activate network mailbox check box.

 Group pick-up